ZARA: Training-Free Motion Time-Series Reasoning via Evidence-Grounded LLM Agents¶

 Key Designs¶

-Class-Wise Multi-Sensor Retrieval:
+2. Class-Wise Multi-Sensor Retrieval: Balancing evidence for long-tail classes

-- Mechanism: (1) A Feature Selector queries the knowledge base \(\mathcal{K}\) to identify coarse-grained discriminative features; (2) an Evidence Pruner synthesizes the retrieved class evidence into a statistical contrast table and filters out distributionally inconsistent activities to obtain a refined candidate set \(\mathcal{A}'\); (3) the Feature Selector retrieves fine-grained features over \(\mathcal{A}'\); (4) a Decision Insighter analyzes the updated statistics to produce the final label and an interpretable reasoning explanation.
+Directly selecting an answer from many candidates is both confusing and opaque.
+ZARA lets three specialized roles perform relay reasoning across four stages.
+The Feature Selector first queries \(\mathcal{K}\) to lock onto coarse-grained discriminative features; the Evidence Pruner synthesizes retrieved class evidence into a statistical contrastive table and filters out activities with mismatched distributions, yielding a refined candidate set \(\mathcal{A}'\); the Feature Selector then retrieves fine-grained features on \(\mathcal{A}'\); finally, the Decision Insightor analyzes updated statistics to provide the final label and generate an explanation.
+Step-wise refinement is more reliable than direct reasoning and produces verifiable intermediate results.

 Loss & Training¶